How I write riddles:

 But he's no fool.
 No not at all!

 I wrote this one at GenCon in Milwaukee, probably in '92 or '93.
-If you know the answer, you'll understand why it was somewhat fitting to come up with it there.
+If

 My favorite riddle that I didn't write: